patchlevel/enum/README.md

 ## declaration

 First of all you have to define your enum.
+To do this, you have to inherit from the `Enum` class, create a few constants (the value must be unique and a string) and define methods that return an enum representation.
+Here is an example:

 ```php
 <?php